Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: Global Rotational Invariance

 Let us now discuss the implications of Eq.~\eqref{close_formula_RMT}.
 The leading term contribution is given by the product of free cumulants associated to the blocks of $\pi$, rescaled by the Hilbert space dimension to a power dependent on the number of blocks.
 This constitutes the simplest ``toy model'' of ETH (see for instance \cite{dalessio2016from} for $n=2$), in which products of matrix elements have expectation values which do not depend on the indices, the constant free cumulants of Eq.~\eqref{ex_momcum}.
 The leading term was obtained in a different context and with the methods of App.~\ref{App_HCIZ} in \cite{maillard2019high}.
 Remarkably, even the subleading correction admits a compact expression in terms of free cumulants, the ones associated to partitions $\tau$ bigger than $\pi$ at distance one on the lattice of non-crossing partitions.
 Therefore, the subleading contributions can be read immediately from the lattice $NC(n)$, locating $\pi$, and considering all the partitions on the row above, connected with a line to it.
 The partitions $\tau$ may, depending on $\pi$, be unique, non-unique, or may not exist.

 Let us illustrate these results by explicit examples.
 For simple loops, the partition $\tau$ at distance one does not exist.
 In fact, $\pi$ is the trivial and the coarsest partition possible: it is located at the top of the lattice, and there are no partitions above.
 Hence, the first order correction is zero\footnote{From the derivation in App.~\ref{app_GRIderivation}, it becomes clear that higher-order contributions are considerably more difficult to compute, which goes beyond the scope of this work.
 Therefore, we do not provide subleading corrections for simple loops.}.
-Its associated free cumulant is $K_{\pi}=\kappa_n$.
+Its associated free cumulant is $\kappa_{\pi}=\kappa_n$.
 For instance, for $\pi=(1234)$, partition at the top of $NC(4)$ in Fig.~\ref{fig_free_prob}, the formula reads:

 Therefore, our finding is that \textit{each subleading contribution of cacti equals the leading contribution of a configuration with one more distinct index, previously coincident in the cacti}.
 For non-cacti, the partition $\pi$ is not defined which reflects the fact that there is no unique way of factorizing these product of matrix elements, as it is better understood in the derivation in App.~\ref{app_GRIderivation}.

 The expression in Eq.~\eqref{close_formula_RMT} contains no explicit energy dependence, indeed, it is well known that this simple RMT toy model is not sufficient to derive the ETH functions.
 In the following section, we extend this approach in order to incorporate the explicit energy dependence and overcome this limitation.